-- appoints a firm to serve as independent accountant to audit our financial statements; - discusses the scope and results of the audit with the independent accountant and reviews with management and the independent accountant our interim and year-end operating results; - considers the adequacy of our internal accounting controls and audit procedures; - approves (or, as permitted, pre-approves) all audit and non-audit services to be performed by the independent accountant; and - issues the report that the Securities and Exchange Commission requires in our annual proxy statement.
+- appoints a firm to serve as independent accountant to audit our financial statements; - discusses the scope and results of the audit with the independent accountant and reviews with management and the independent accountant our interim and year-end operating results; - considers the adequacy of our internal accounting controls and audit procedures; - · approves (or, as permitted, pre-approves) all audit and non-audit services to be performed by the independent accountant; and - issues the report that the Securities and Exchange Commission requires in our annual proxy statement.

 The audit committee has the sole and direct responsibility for appointing, evaluating and retaining our independent auditors and for overseeing their work.
-All audit services and all non-audit services, other than de minimis non-audit services, to be provided to us by our independent auditors are approved in advance by our audit committee, except that Ernst & Young LLP, our independent registered public accounting firm, identified certain nominal tax preparation and transition assistance services performed prior to our initial public offering in 2006 that were not pre-approved by the audit committee.
-The audit committee has since approved such services.
-The audit committee and Ernst & Young have concluded that, notwithstanding these instances, Ernst & Young is independent of us.
+All audit services and all non-audit services, other than de minimis non-audit services, to be provided to us by our independent auditors are approved in advance by our audit committee.

 Compensation Committee.
-The current members of our compensation committee are Ms. Sandberg and Mr. Flanders.
-Mr. Goldberg resigned from service on our compensation committee and Mr. Flanders was appointed as a member of the compensation committee in February 2008.
-Ms. Sandberg replaced Mr. Goldberg as chairperson of the compensation committee in connection with this change.
+The current members of our compensation committee are Messrs.
+Flanders and Higby.
+Sheryl Sandberg resigned from our board of directors and from service on our compensation committee and Mr. Higby was appointed as a member of the compensation committee in December 2008.
+Mr. Flanders replaced Ms. Sandberg as chairperson of the compensation committee in connection with this change.
 Our board of directors has determined that each member of our compensation committee meets the applicable requirements for independence of the NASDAQ Global Market.
 The purpose of our compensation committee is to assist our board of directors in determining the compensation of our executive officers and directors.
-The compensation committee held nine meetings during 2007
+The compensation committee held eight meetings during 2008.